syncfusion-content/xamarin-docs/Xamarin/Effects-View/Customization.md

 ## HighlightColorOpacity

-The [`HighlightColorOpacity`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html#Syncfusion_XForms_EffectsView_SfEffectsView_Angle) property of [`SfEffectsView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html) is used to gets or sets a value that determines the opacity of the highlight.
+The [`HighlightColorOpacity`]() property of [`SfEffectsView`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.EffectsView.SfEffectsView.html) is used to gets or sets a value that determines the opacity of the highlight effect.

 {% tabs %}